welisonmenezes/dockerized-frontend-spa-frameworks/react-app/README.md

-# Dockerized React Developement Environment
+# Dockerized React Development Environment

 This container keeps the React hot reload functionality while it runs from Windows 10 host.